Buy MIAT Flights

 Chinggis Khaan International Airport

 Chinggis Khaan International Airport is the international airport serving Ulaanbaatar, Mongolia.
 It is the hub airport for MIAT Mongolian Airlines, Aero Mongolia and Hunnu Air.
-The airport has two runaways and can handle nearly 1.5 million passengers.
+The airport has two runways and can handle nearly 1.5 million passengers.
 Other airlines which fly to and from Chinggis Khaan International Airport includes Aero Mongolia, Aeroflot, Air Astana, Air China, Korean Air, Hunnu Air and MIAT Mongolian Airlines.

 Pay your way